 How much YouTube do people watch each day?

-YouTube's logged-in users rack up more than one billion hours of video watch time each day.
-(YouTube)
+YouTube's logged-in users rack up more than one billion hours of video watch time each day, (Oberlo) and spend an average of 49 minutes on the platform daily (Global Media Insight).

 YouTube Demographics

-The top stats about YouTube mean very little if you don’t also understand the platform's audience.
 Who is using YouTube, and how are they using it?
-How much time do they spend here?
+How much time do they spend there?
 What do they like and engage with the most?
-Read on for more stats YouTube marketers can use.
+Read on for more YouTube stats marketers can use.

-- YouTube is available in 91 countries and offers content in 80 different languages.
+- YouTube is available in over 100 countries and offers content in 80 different languages.
 It’s one of the largest global social media platforms, which helps to make it more attractive to more people.
 (YouTube)

 YouTube user statistics

-- YouTube is the second most used social media platform in the world, trailing Facebook by about 398 million users.
-The third most used social media platform is WhatsApp, which has about 500 million fewer users than YouTube.
+- YouTube is the fourth most used social media platform in the world by MAU.
+The first most used social media platform is Facebook.
 (Statista)

 YouTube target audience statistics